Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: The Masur--Veech volume and its generalizations

-In the work by Mirzakhani \cite{Mirz_MV}, the Masur-Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$ is reformulated as an enumerative problem of the simple closed curves in a connected bordered (hyperbolic) Riemann surface, and a connection with the Weil-Petersson volume is found.
-This reformulation is established further on basis of the enumerative problem of square-tiled surfaces in the work by Delecroix, Goujard, Zograf and Zorich \cite{DGZZ_latest}.
-By such reformulations, a relation between the Masur-Veech volume of the moduli space of quadratic differentials and the intersection number on the (compactified) moduli space $\overline{\mathcal{M}}_{g,n}$ is unveiled.
-The stable graphs $\Gamma \in G_{g,n}$ associated with a bordered surface $S_{g,n}$ and a reduced multicurve $\gamma_{\mathrm{red}}$ in Section \ref{sec:twisting_gr} are used in the combinatorial computation of the Masur-Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$.
+In the work by Mirzakhani \cite{Mirz_MV}, the Masur--Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$ is reformulated as an enumerative problem of simple closed curves in a connected bordered (hyperbolic) Riemann surface, and a connection with the Weil--Petersson volume is found.
+This reformulation is established further on the basis of the enumerative problem of square-tiled surfaces in the work by Delecroix, Goujard, Zograf and Zorich \cite{DGZZ_latest}.
+By such reformulations, a relation between the Masur--Veech volume of the moduli space of quadratic differentials and the intersection numbers on the (compactified) moduli space $\overline{\mathcal{M}}_{g,n}$ is unveiled.
+The stable graphs $\Gamma \in G_{g,n}$ associated with a bordered surface $S_{g,n}$ and a reduced multicurve $\gamma_{\mathrm{red}}$ in Section \ref{sec:twisting_gr} are used in the combinatorial computation of the Masur--Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$.